osdiab/spaceinitiative/README.md

 run the `install-linters` and `install-precommit` scripts in the `dev-scripts` folder.
 They support Mac and Debian (Ubuntu, Linux Mint...) operating systems.

+# Access to Tumblr credentials

+If you need to work with the Tumblr news feed, let me know and I'll give you the credentials to add to your environment.

 # The stack

 This site runs on JRuby on the Puma webserver.